dapinedo/R/docs/index.md

 5. <a href="https://rpubs.com/odenipinedo/multiple-and-logistic-regression-in-R" target="_blank" rel="noopener noreferrer">multiple and logistic regression in R</a>
 6. <a href="https://rpubs.com/odenipinedo/foundations-of-inference" target="_blank" rel="noopener noreferrer">foundations of inference</a>
 7. <a href="https://rpubs.com/odenipinedo/foundations-of-probability-in-R" target="_blank" rel="noopener noreferrer">foundations of probability in R</a>
-8. dealing with missing data in R
+8. <a href="https://rpubs.com/odenipinedo/dealing-with-missing-data-in-R" target="_blank" rel="noopener noreferrer">dealing with missing data in R</a>
 9. experimental design in R
 10. A/B testing in R
 11. fundamentals of Bayesian data analysis in R